KoStard/hermes_research/tasks.md

 *   `TmuxManagerInterface` is updated if new methods like `determine_alternative_name` are added.

 **Notes:**
 Decide on the preferred strategy: automatic alternative name generation or user prompting.
 User prompting might be safer initially.
+Local handling implemented in CLI.
+Remote handling pending.

 ---

 ### Task: Implement User Feedback/Logging

 **ID:** TASK-011
-**Status:** Open
+**Status:** In Progress
 **Priority:** Medium
 **Assigned To:** Unassigned
 **Depends On:** N/A